 One Acre Fund (OAF) cost effectiveness analysisKenya

-The One Acre Fund (OAF) works with farmers directly to improve household food production and nutritional status.
-The programme in Western Kenya addresses both poverty and malnutrition in targeted smallholder farming households.
-With funding from the Children’s Investment Fund (CIFF), OAF aims to improve dietary diversity of families, particularly among children and pregnant and lactating women by increasing household production and consumption of nutritious food, across OAF’s Kenyan farmer network.
+Project Description: The One Acre Fund (OAF) works with farmers directly to improve household food production and nutritional status.
+OAF’s work in western Kenya addresses both poverty and malnutrition in targeted smallholder farming households across OAF’s Kenyan farmer network.
+With funding from the Children’s Investment Fund, OAF established a nutrition programme which aimed to improve the dietary diversity of these families, particularly among children and pregnant and lactating women, by increasing household food production and consumption of nutritious food.

-- Cost-effectiveness analysis of nutrition intervention, including a SBCC component
+- LAMP conducted a cost-effectiveness analysis of OAF’s nutrition intervention, including a Social and Behaviour Change Communication component.

 - Findings from LAMP’s cost-effectiveness analysis are expected to be used to inform OAF’s future programmes.